drkrillo/docs/creator/worlds/cast.md

 ### Showcasing the stream in a world

 1. You must first deploy a scene in the world with the ability to handle video streams.
-To delve deeper into the specifics of this integration, please consult the \[Play Videos]\(\{{< ref "/content/creator/sdk7/media/video-playing.md#streaming-using-decentraland-cast" >\}}) SDK documentation.
+To delve deeper into the specifics of this integration, please consult the [Play Videos](../sdk7/media/video-playing.md#streaming-using-decentraland-cast) SDK documentation.

 {% hint style="warning" %}
 **💡 Note**: To get started quickly, download the Decentraland Cast example scene and modify the world URL in the scene.json file to match your specific world.